 A limited amount of scholarship funds are available to M.P.H. students.
 Students are encouraged to pursue funds available from outside donors to assist in financing their education.
-A small number of M.P.H. students are able to secure scholarship funds through the Minority Biomedical Research Support (MBRS) program at MSM.
-Please contact this department directly to inquire about available funding and eligibility criteria.

 SCHOLARSHIPS FOR DISADVANTAGED STUDENTS (SDS)

 These funds are provided by the federal government to M.D. students attending an accredited health professions school.
 Students must provide parent income information to be considered for these funds; which are awarded by SFAO.